NSAIDs, Exercise, and Endotoxemia

 Some of the specific over-the-counter drugs that qualify as NSAIDs include aspirin, ibuprofen, and naproxen.

 All of these drugs work by blocking one step in the immune process of inflammation, specifically stopping the formation of a class of pro-inflammatory chemicals called prostaglandins.
 Prostaglandins are an important part of the inflammatory response, promoting increased blood flow and pain sensitivity to sites where they are released.
-NSAIDs reduce inflammation by blocking an enzyme called cyclooxygenase (COX)*, which interrupts the formation of prostaglandins.
+NSAIDs reduce inflammation by blocking an enzyme called cyclooxygenase (COX)*, thereby interrupting prostaglandin formation.

 NSAIDs and Exercise

-Exercise induces inflammation by placing high stresses on the muscles and connective tissue.
-Post-exercise soreness, called delayed onset muscle soreness, is a typical experience in the days after heavy exercise, particularly exercises that involve a lot of muscle lengthening under tension (i.e. downhill running, landing from jumps, squatting down with heavy weights).
-Regular exercisers frequently look to NSAIDs to help reduce their sensations of soreness throughout heavy training weeks.
-Sometimes they even take NSAIDs before they exercise in an effort to prevent pain sensations (Drug Safety, 2021).
+Exercise induces inflammation by placing high stress on the muscles and connective tissue.
+Post-exercise soreness, called delayed-onset muscle soreness, is a typical experience in the days after heavy exercise, particularly exercises that involve a lot of muscle lengthening under tension (e.g., downhill running, landing from jumps, squatting with heavy weights).
+Regular exercisers often turn to NSAIDs to help reduce their soreness during heavy training weeks.
+Sometimes they even take NSAIDs before they exercise in an effort to prevent pain sensations

 NSAIDs and Endotoxemia

 And here is the potential problem: NSAIDs block the enzyme COX, which prevents both inflammatory and cytoprotective prostaglandin formation, weakening the gut barrier.
-A consequence of a weaker gut barrier is endotoxemia, which is the infiltration of gut bacteria into the bloodstream.
-Heavy exercise and increased body temperature already put the gut barrier under stress, increasing the endotoxemia.
-Adding NSAIDs into the mix exacerbates the potential for endotoxemia markedly.
+A consequence of a weakened gut barrier is endotoxemia, the infiltration of gut bacteria into the bloodstream.
+Heavy exercise and elevated body temperature already place the gut barrier under stress, thereby increasing endotoxemia.
+Adding NSAIDs to the mix exacerbates the potential for endotoxemia markedly.
 The acute symptoms of endotoxemia present as cramping, diarrhea, and bloating.
-Chronic endotoxemia exacerbates systemic inflammation, which increases risks of multiple conditions including cardiovascular and metabolic diseases.
+Chronic endotoxemia exacerbates systemic inflammation, which increases the risk of multiple conditions, including cardiovascular and metabolic diseases.

 So what is the solution?